gabdub/gpie-remote/README.md

 # gpie-remote
 **gpie-remote** allows you to control your Linux PC remotely from your cellphone or tablet.
 You can easily adapt it to your needs.
-Only some basic HTML and BASH scripting knowledge is requiered.
+Only some basic HTML and BASH scripting knowledge is required.
 The current version uses: *Apache*, *Gnome-Pie*, *xdotool* and *ccsm*, but only a web server and *xdotool* are needed.